sailathatammana/Foodmora/README.md

 ## 2. Project organization
 ### 2.1 Requirement gathering

 A spreadsheet with the information related to the organization of the project.
+It includes user-stories, tasks and time estimation.

 [Google Spreadsheets link](https://docs.google.com/spreadsheets/d/1G-J1pyi1tTmgKpcCunFrN4rWAiLIGuqqnp2fdOBTlhI/edit#gid=1628705767)